pallets/quart/docs/how_to_guides/flask_extensions.rst

 request and rendering templates.
 Any other more advanced functionality may not work.

+Synchronous functions will not run in a separate thread (unlike Quart normally) and hence may block the event loop.

 Finally the flask_patching system also relies on patching asyncio, and hence other implementations or event loop policies are unlikely to work.